brij0707/Git-Intro/Writing and Formatting/Readme.md

   Learn more about formatting from [here](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax#styling-text)

-  # Hope you liked it.
+  ## Hope you liked it.
 Thanks for reading.
 Dont forget to like this.

+  # Here is a shortcut for you, :wink: use this link to make this readme file automatically for you. ***[Click Here](https://pandao.github.io/editor.md/en.html)***